Teragron/Telegram_AI_Bot/README.md

-# Telegram_AI_Bot
+# Telegram AI Bot

+This is a Telegram AI bot that uses natural language processing to understand user messages and provide relevant information and assistance.

-## Tasks
+## Features

-- Basic Communication
+- Basic communication
-- Getting Crypto Currency Information
+- Getting cryptocurrency information
-- Getting weather Information for any city
+- Getting weather information for any city
-- Suggesting movie from different genres
+- Suggesting movies from different genres
-- !Get me some random photos
+- Getting random photos

-## Advantage over other Telegram Bots
+## Advantage over other Telegram bots

-Since i trained the model have a vast and general understanding about intents, the Chatbot is able to attribute from given context.
+Since the AI model used by this chatbot has been trained on a large corpus of text data, it is able to understand the context of user messages and provide more relevant responses than many other Telegram bots.

-## Using the bot 7/24
+## Using the bot 24/7

-If the bot is uploaded on a running server, it can be easily accessed from anywhere. (pythonanywhere, AWS or Google)
+The bot can be easily accessed from anywhere by uploading it to a running server, such as pythonanywhere, AWS, or Google.

+## Requirements

+- Python 3.9 or later
+- Keras
+- TensorFlow
+- NLTK
+- requests

+## Usage

+To use the bot, simply send a message on Telegram and the bot will respond with the appropriate information or assistance.